-Class 7 covers materials that have a specific activity greater than 70 kilobecquerels per kilogram.
+Class 7 covers materials that have a specific activity greater than 70-kilo becquerels per kilogram.

-The miscellaneous hazardous material is a material that presents a hazard during transportation but which does not meet the definition of any other hazard class.
+A miscellaneous hazardous material is a material that presents a hazard during transportation but which does not meet the definition of any other hazard class.
 This class includes:

 When the hazardous cargo is shipped the carriers will ask for a Material Safety Data Sheet, which is known as MSDS.
 This data sheet must contain full information regarding the product being shipped.
-MSDS is very important for the carriers to consider acceptance of the product on to the vessel.
+MSDS is very important for the carriers to consider acceptance of the product onto the vessel.
 It basically provides the instructions and the full requirements for handling this dangerous cargo and it must be created by the manufacturer of the product as they would have full information on the item.

-MSDS is intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner, and includes information such as physical data (melting point, flash point, boiling point, etc.), disposal, toxicity, reactivity, health effects, first aid, protective equipment, and spill handling procedures.
+MSDS is intended to provide workers and emergency personnel with procedures for handling or working with that substance in a safe manner and includes information such as physical data (melting point, flash point, boiling point, etc.), disposal, toxicity, reactivity, health effects, first aid, protective equipment, and spill handling procedures.
 Most developed countries have similar regulations and requirements however MSDS formats can vary from source to source within a country depending on national requirements.

-The International Civil Aviation Organization has developed dangerous goods regulations for air transport of hazardous materials that are based upon the UN model but modified to accommodate unique aspects of air transport.
+The International Civil Aviation Organization (ICAO)has developed dangerous goods regulations for air transport of hazardous materials that are based upon the UN model but modified to accommodate unique aspects of air transport.
 Individual airline and governmental requirements are incorporated with this by the International Air Transport Association to produce the widely used IATA Dangerous Goods Regulations (DGR).

 Similarly, the International Maritime Organization (IMO) has developed the International Maritime Dangerous Goods Code (“IMDG Code”, part of the for transportation of dangerous goods by sea.
-IMO member countries have also developed the to provide compensation in case of dangerous goods spills in the sea.
+IMO member countries have also developed the to provide compensation in case of spills in the sea.